 Have Water Ready

 As always, you should make sure you have a good supply of water on hand in the event something goes wrong.
+Liquid water is a key part of winter fireworks safety.
 It’s always good to have at least a 5 gallon bucket of water nearby, by even more is preferable.
 A fire extinguisher may not be a bad idea either.